Flora Karimova

+Flora Alakbar gyzy Karimova (Flora Ələkbər qızı Kərimova; born July 23, 1941) is an Azerbaijani pop, mugam and opera singer and actress.

 Early life

 Flora Karimova was born in Baku on July 23, 1941.
 By her own accord, she was an unwanted child; her mother had attempted to terminate the pregnancy, which was not possible at the time due to the anti-abortion laws in the Soviet Union.

 Career

 Early career

-In 1965, Karimova was admitted to the Narimanov Medical Institute majoring in medical business and graduated in 1971.
+In 1965, Karimova was admitted to the Narimanov Medical Institute majoring in medical business, and graduated in 1971.
 From 1972 to 1977, she studied at the Azerbaijan State Conservatory specializing in vocal arts, where she strengthened her voice to four octaves.
 During this period, she became a popular Azerbaijan Soviet pop singer.
-At the time, she mostly sang Soviet style Pop and Classic style songs, between 1955 and 1967.
-After 1967, Karimova began singing national orchestra based rock and Jazz style songs, becoming the first person to do so in the field.
+At the time, she mostly sang Soviet style pop and classic-style songs, between 1955 and 1967.
+After 1967, Karimova began singing national orchestra-based rock and jazz-style songs, becoming the first person to do so in the field.
 Her unique voice appealed to audiences around the country.

 Karimova pioneered Azerbaijan Soviet Music History by being the first to sing rock and roll.
 She had a duet with the Soviet pop singer, Gulagha Mammadov (Gülağa Məmmədov).
-Karimova sang some of the most popular songs first time at the concert, such as Reyhan, Telebe, Okhu Tar, Gejeler Bulak Bashi, Dalghalar, Qurban adina, Men seni araram, Gulerem Gulsen, Geceler, Geceler bulaq bashi, Azerbaycanim, Maralim Gel, Lirik Mahni, Sen menimsen men senin, Sachlarina Gul duzum, Sevirem Seni, Sevmeyir qoy sevmesin, Bakinin isihiqlari, Baki geceleri, Gelmedi yar, Getme-getme, Uzaq yashil ada, Bele qemli dayanma, Kepenek and so on.
+Karimova sang some of the most popular songs for the first time at the concert, such as Reyhan, Telebe, Okhu Tar, Gejeler Bulak Bashi, Dalghalar, Qurban adina, Men seni araram, Gulerem Gulsen, Geceler, Geceler bulaq bashi, Azerbaycanim, Maralim Gel, Lirik Mahni, Sen menimsen men senin, Sachlarina Gul duzum, Sevirem Seni, Sevmeyir qoy sevmesin, Bakinin isihiqlari, Baki geceleri, Gelmedi yar, Getme-getme, Uzaq yashil ada, Bele qemli dayanma, Kepenek, and so on.
 She also sang the soundtracks for most theater, films, and cartoons.
-Her famous soundtracks were Qaynana, Alma Almaya Benzer, Baki sabahin xeyir, Gece yaman uzundur, Ey heyat sen ne qeribesen, Onun Belali sevgisi, Evleri Kondelen yar, as well as cartoon soundtracks are Tiq Tiq xanim (Pis pisa xanim) ve Sichan bey, Humayin yuxusu, Toplan among others.
+Her famous soundtracks were Qaynana, Alma Almaya Benzer, Baki sabahin xeyir, Gece yaman uzundur, Ey heyat sen ne qeribesen, Onun Belali sevgisi, Evleri Kondelen yar, as well as cartoon soundtracks are Tiq-Tiq xanim (Pis-pisa xanim) ve Sichan bey, Humayin yuxusu, Toplan among others.